Yalpana Vaipava Malai: Sources

 The author says that he referred to the books Kailaya Malai, Vaiyai Padal and Pararajasekaran Ula for his work.
 It is said that these books are composed not earlier than the fourteenth century, contain folklore, legends and myths mixed with historical anecdotes.
 Today, except the Kailaya Malai which has been printed, and a few manuscript copies of Vaiya Padal, the other works are very rare and hardly procurable.
-The only manuscript of Yalpana Vaipava Malai itself was destroyed by the United National Party in May 1981 during the burning of the Jaffna library.
+The only known manuscript of Yalpana Vaipava Malai itself was destroyed in May 1981 during the burning of the Jaffna library.
+In the preface of its translation done in 1879, C. Brito mentions that several manuscript copies of the Yalpana Vaipava Malai were circulating in the Jaffna peninsula on that time (late 19th century).